THE DEFINITIVE

 Better understand your audience’s expectations

 To convert customers, you need to understand them: how they speak, what they want, and what problems they’re trying to solve.
 Going through the process of optimizing your web pages and campaigns is essentially the same as performing market research.
-But sometimes it’s even better because you’re asking ultra-specific questions about the sort of language, visuals, and message that best resonate with your customer.
+But sometimes it’s even better because you’re asking ultra-specific questions about the sort of language, visuals, and message that best resonates with your customer.

 Conversion optimization is an opportunity to create a better user experience from start to finish.
 When the experience is better, the user is more likely to convert.
 If they convert, they’re engaging with your brand more.
 It becomes a positive cycle of conversion and growth.

-Increase your ROI with conversion-rate optimization
+Increase your ROI

 Boosting your conversion rate automatically improves your KPIs (key metrics) without having to go out and find more customers.
 You’ll get more out of your acquisition costs by converting more of your traffic into subscribers and buyers.